-Photographs, pictures and stories featured on our website and on social media
+Photographs, videos, pictures and stories featured on our website and on social media

 Our organisation is about ‘community’ and we actively seek to share insights about our activities with the wider community.
-If we use your photo or your child’s photo or story, we’ll not usually include their name or age, unless these facts are relevant to the piece and we have obtained the permission of the parent/carer to do so.
+When we use photos/videos, we don’t usually include names or ages (of children), unless these facts are relevant to the piece and we have obtained the permission of the parent/carer to do so.
 A ‘child’ is determined as any person under the age of 18.

 We take great care to protect and respect the rights of individuals in relation to their personal data, especially in the case of children.
-It is our practice to obtain verbal permission to use photos/video of individuals taken at events for our website, social media platforms and email marketing.
+It is our practice to obtain verbal permission to use photos/videos of individuals taken at events for our website, social media platforms, video and email marketing.

 How we protect data

 We employ a variety of physical and technical measures to keep your data safe and to prevent unauthorised access to, or use or disclosure of, your personal information.

 Data submitted to our website is done through SSL (Secure Sockets Layer) to encrypt the data between your browser and the website server.

 BACS payments for events are made through secure systems set up between your bank and ours (the Co-operative bank).

 Of course, we cannot guarantee the security of your home computer or the internet, and any online communications (e.g. information provided to us by email or to our website) are at the user’s own risk.

 Personal data submitted to us on paper is stored securely when not being used during sessions.